 So the moral for employees is to go for tax free payments, not tax relief!

 Capital allowances will be available to the company for the costs of providing equipment to employees who work at home.
 Provided that the private use of those assets by the employee is insignificant, then there will be no taxable benefit on the employee.
-Again, this could apply to things such as a laptop, desk and chair, provided that the employer has a written policy making it clear that the provision of the equipment is for work related purposes.
+Again, this could apply to things such as a laptop, desk and chair.
+Providing that the employer has a written policy making it clear that the provision of the equipment is for work related purposes.

 The rules are so ‘simple’ that HMRC explain them in a convenient 77 page booklet, IR490!
 However, the main point to note is that although an employee’s home may be treated as a workplace for tax purposes this is not enough, on its own, to allow the employee to get tax relief for the expenses of travelling to another permanent workplace.